Lvcifvr/DBM-Winter/README.md

 # Grab the latest version [here](https://github.com/Lvcifvr/DBM-Winter/archive/main.zip)
 The master branch is used for development

-# DBM-Deathwing
+# DBM-Winter edit by Maevis
 A version of WotLK DBM with accurate timers for Winter-WoW server.
 Please see the Release tab to find the latest stable version.

 # Changelog
 #### General Notes
 * Timings are based on personal experience, vods, and logs of other guilds on Winter.
 * Due to some form of spell batching / spell queuing, there is a small amount of randomness on a lot of boss abilities.
-* * Most of these are marked as CDs
+* Most of these are marked as CDs
 * For example: Frost Blast on Kel'Thuzad, Locust Swarm (Cast, not the duration) on Anub'Rekhan, Noth's first Blink, and Eonar's Gift are the most random.

 # 1.00